alexandrecarvalheira/AlexandreCarvalheira/README.md

 -->

-- 🔭 I’m currently working on Loja do Rei.
+- 🔭 I’m currently working on OmniKingdoms as frontend lead.
-- 🌱 I’m currently learning NextJS and Solidity.
+- 🌱 I’m currently learning Rust and ZK.
 - 💬 Ask me about Ecommerce, digital marketing, photography and blockchain.
 - ⚡ Fun fact: I quit Computer Science Graduation Course at UFscar in 2013 and now i'm back learning programing.
 - 📫 How to reach me: axxcar@gmail.com